 CAUTION!
-Be sure the log clamps are all the way down before loading a log onto the bed.
+Be sure the log clamps are all the way down before loading a log onto bed.
 Failure to do so may result in machine damage.

 - 3. Raise the side supports on the sawmill bed to prevent the log from falling off the side of the bed. - 4.
-Place the optional loading ramps (optional equipment) in the frame brackets that will evenly support the length of the log. - 5.
-Position the log at the foot of the ramps. - 6.
+Position the log at the foot of the ramps. - 5.
 Use a cant hook to roll the log up the ramps and onto the sawmill bed.
-Position the log against the side supports. - 7.
+Position the log against the side supports. - 6.
 Remove the log ramps and set aside.